 The above code reproduces the standard steps of Feynman diagrams calculation and prints squared matrix element of the Compton scattering averaged over polarizations of initial particles and summed over polarizations of final particles:

 Let's consider the code in more detail.
-Firstly, in lines 1---3 we tell Redberry to consider some input objects as (noncommutative) matrices, vectors or covectors.
+Firstly, in lines 1-3 we tell Redberry to consider some input objects as matrices, vectors or covectors.
 These objects are: gamma matrices (\inlinecode{G_a}), photon-electron vertex (\inlinecode{V_i}), electron propagator (\inlinecode{D[p_m]}), electron wave function \(u(p)\) (\inlinecode{vu[p_m]}) and its conjugation \(\bar u(p)\) (\inlinecode{cu[p_m]}).
-To make this, \inlinecode{defineMatrices(...)} function is executed with lists of tensors followed by target object descriptors.
+To make this, \inlinecode{defineMatrices(...)} function is invoked with lists of tensors followed by target object descriptors.
 Each descriptor specifies the type of matrix indices and a type of matrix (e.g. \inlinecode{Matrix1.matrix}, \inlinecode{Matrix1.covector}).
 Here only one matrix index type is used.
-As result, for example, the combination \( \bar u(p_1) \, \gamma_\mu \, u(p_2)\) will be treated as scalar with respect to matrix indices), while the combination like \(u(p_1) \, \bar u(p_2)\) will be treated as a matrix.
+As a result, for example, the combination like \( \bar u(p_1) \, \gamma_\mu \, u(p_2)\) will be treated as a scalar (with respect to matrix indices), while the combination like \(u(p_1) \, \bar u(p_2)\) will be treated as a matrix.
 In expressions like $m + p_\mu \gamma^\mu$ first term will automatically be multiplied by the identity matrix (Kronecker delta).